Key takeaways:

 Here’s why you should invest in a package room for your apartment building:

-In contrast to other package delivery systems, package rooms are more affordable, more convenient, and more secure.
+In contrast to other package delivery systems, package rooms are more affordable, convenient, and secure.

 With package lockers, you face the problem of large or odd-shaped packages that don’t fit in a compartment.
 In that case, couriers either leave packages at the front desk (which creates work for staff) or in the lobby (which leaves parcels susceptible to theft).